 With someone so much

-you'd take any one, boy or girl?"
+you'd take anyone, boy or girl?

-In his genius Prince might have been lonely.
+In his genius, Prince might have been lonely.
 I don't think however he crossed that line.
 I think he had crossed an entirely different line.

 “Do not believe in God / Do not believe in me”

 WTF!
-He is singing not to believe in God and and at the same time not to believe him.
+He is singing not to believe in God and at the same time not to believe him.
 WTF!

 At this time I had only a rudimentary belief in God.
 Prince was challenging me.
 He put questions in my mind without explicitly answering them - while at the same time being very explicit about sex and women.

 Annie Christian was a whore.
 Darling Nikki masturbated in a hotel lobby.
 His sister had a funny way of stopping the juice.
 Corny.
-Yet, on the other hand there was a girl in Paris whom he not much later would sent a letter to - hoping she would answer back.
+Yet, on the other hand, there was a girl in Paris whom he not much later would sent a letter to - hoping she would answer back.
 A condition of the heart? or the mind?
-Had Anna Stesia come to him, talked to him, ravished him and liberated his mind?
+Had Anna Stesia come to him, talked to him, ravished him, and liberated his mind?

-Much of his music intrigued me, tempted me and stirred my mind, but it was “Purple Reign” that really captivated me - and continues to do so up to this day.
+Much of his music intrigued me, tempted me, and stirred my mind, but it was “Purple Rain” that really captivated me - and continues to do so up to this day.
 I must have listened 10,000+ times to this track, mostly from live recordings I gathered over the years.
 I have a huge vault of Prince bootlegs from the early beginnings in 1976 up to 2016.
 And of course all the official releases.

-I remember that I would always bring my 'Purple Rain' 12 inch vinyl to parties, as all the boys and girls would continuously chant along with the chorus.
+I remember that I would always bring my 'Purple Rain' 12-inch vinyl to parties, as all the boys and girls would continuously chant along with the chorus.
 Even the “God” instrumental B-side did well.
 Although this side had some odd mechanical defect.
 No matter on what turntable this side was played back, the pitch control would go wild at one point in the track.